Funding for Tsunami Repairs Sought

 Data about affected areas is being collected using damage reports gathered through local police and civil defense officials, Red Cross, and individual accounts.

 Six residences on Molokai’s east side reported substantial damage, and numerous fishpond walls were marred by the waves.
 Walter Ritte, head of Ho`omana Hou School, said the Keawanui Fishpond, which his school helps restore, was so devastated that his students and volunteers must “start over” with restorations, rebuilding the 1,200-foot-long wall.
 The `Ualapu`e, Kupeke and Jones fishponds were also damaged by the tsunami, according to Karen Holt, executive director of the Molokai Community Service Council.
+Residential and commercial properties that were damaged will need professional residential disaster restoration services.

 Other organizations, such as Ka Honua Momona, a sustainability organization, have begun to rebuild but are looking for volunteers.